open/close all folders

 - In terms of attractiveness, she has a tomboyish charm about her that's been noted as being reminiscent of Pippi Longstocking.
-While her hips and legs are said to be the most notable aspects of her figure.
+Her hips and legs are said to be the most notable aspects of her figure.

 - Goggles Do Nothing: They're just there as part of her look.

 - Imagine Spot: Has, shall we say, a vivid imagination when it comes to foreign cultures.
-In summary, she predicts the desert heat will immolate Vyse instantly; that she will be eaten by monsters in the jungle; that she will be eaten by fish-people in Yafutoma; and that the arctic cold will cause Vyse to freeze instantly.
+In summary, she predicts the desert heat will immolate Vyse instantly; that she will be eaten by monsters in the jungle (though that's largely Vyse hijacking her endless food fantasy); that she will be eaten by fish-people in Yafutoma; and that the arctic cold will cause Vyse to freeze instantly.

 - Informed Flaw: It's only mentioned briefly, when she and Vyse reach the lower levels of Shrine Island and see that it's flooded.
-Aika has had a fear of water, ever since falling into a well on Pirate Isle when she was a kid, and had to be saved by Dyne.
+Aika has had a fear of water, ever since she fell into a well on Pirate Isle when she was a kid and had to be saved by Dyne.
 As a result, she hasn't learned how to swim.
-So they look for a way to drain the water, to proceed further into the shrine.
+So they look for a way to drain the water to proceed further into the shrine.

-- Invincible Heroine: Episilon Mirror renders her immune to all damage and status effects for the duration of the turn that it's used.
-But it prevents her from being able to attack, or counterattack, until her next turn.
+- Invincibility Power-Up: Epsilon Mirror renders her immune to all damage and status effects for the duration of the turn that it's used, but it prevents her from being able to attack or counterattack until her next turn.

 - It's All My Fault: She hasn't forgotten the incident 10 years ago, when she boarded a ship without her weapons, since it was supposed to have been a rescue mission.
-Aika was caught off-guard by Piastol, who assumed the Blue Rogues were the ones who attacked her father's ship.
+Aika was caught off-guard by Piastol, who assumed the Blue Rogues were the ones who'd attacked her father's ship.
 She responded by attempting to kill Aika with one one of her daggers, but Vyse threw himself in between them, resulting in the scar under his left eye.
 Though Vyse doesn't hold her responsible, Aika has never forgiven herself for it.

-- Jail Bait: Aika's 16 going on 17 and is already hot enough that Vigoro, who's in his mid-late 20's, wants to hit it).
+- Jail Bait: Aika's 16, going on 17, and is already hot enough that Vigoro, who's in his mid- or late 20's, wants to hit it.